coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 local$ gem install rails --pre
 ```

-## Create a Rails 6 project
+## Step 2: Create a Rails 6 project

-Then you need to make a new project with the Rails 6 beta
+Make a new project with the Rails 6 beta

 ```
 # ~/dev